uramen/react-paytrail-e2/README.md

   </a>
 </p>

-> React library and component for creating payments with Paytrail E2 interface.
+> React library and component for creating payments with [Paytrail E2 Interface](https://docs.paytrail.com).

 ## Introduction